Reinhold Tüxen: In the German Reich from 1933 to 1945

-In 1942 Tüxen expanded its sphere of activity.
+In 1942 Tüxen expanded his sphere of activity.
 Albert Speer as the successor of Todt in his offices and Göring as Reichsforstmeister were arguing at this time about the utilization of the Tüxen staff for their respective areas.
 In 1942, Göring demanded that a separate sub-department be set up for the interests of the General Inspector for Water and Energy and German Roads, which he should finance himself.
 However, actually prevented until 1943, the Finance Minister Lutz Graf Schwerin von Krosigk the implementation of this project, since he could recognize in no meaning for the war success.
 This resistance did not last long, however, because on 11 March 1943 the following tasks and projects were classified or legitimized as important to the war effort.